 If you’re looking for online writing jobs, keep reading!
 This massive list of paid writing gigs has you covered no matter what your writing niche or specialty is!

-Freelance writing is one of the best ways to make money from home.
-You don’t need any special training, the opportunities are plentiful, and you don’t even need a website to get started.
-As long as you can provide well written, thoughtful content — you can make a good amount.
+Freelance writing is one of the best ways to make money from home, and it’s perfect for beginners.
+You don’t need experience or a degree, the opportunities are plentiful, and you don’t even need a website to get started.
+As long as you can provide well-written, engaging content — you can make a good amount of money.

-New York Times Best Selling Author, Nora Roberts, only has a high school education.
+New York Times Best Selling Author Nora Roberts only has a high school education.
 She started writing her first novel back in 1979 after being trapped at home due to blizzard conditions.
-To date Nora has written 209 romance novels – incredible!
+To date, Nora has written over 200 romance novels – incredible!

 Still don’t believe me?

 A few years ago, Danny Margulies decided to quit his full-time job to pursue a copywriting career using the freelance platform Upwork.
 Without any special education or training, he was quickly able to hone his skills and pull in six figures during his second year working as a copywriter.

 If you’d like to work at home as a freelance writer, here is a huge list of paid writing jobs, where to find them, and in some cases, pay rates.